-The 12-bit Analog-to-Digital converter allows conversion of an analog input signal to a 12-bit digital number.
-This module is based on a Successive Approximation Register (SAR) architecture and provides a maximum sampling rate of 200 ksps.
-The ADC module has up to 16 analog inputs which are multiplexed into a sample and hold amplifier.
+The 12-bit Analog-to-Digital converter (A/D) allows conversion of an analog input signal to a 12-bit digital number.
+This module is based on a Successive Approximation Register (SAR) architecture and provides a maximum sampling rate of 100 ksps.
+The A/D module has up to 16 analog inputs which are multiplexed into a sample and hold amplifier.
 The output of the sample and hold is the input into the converter which generates the result.
 The analog reference voltage is software selectable to either the device supply voltage (AVDD/AVSS) or the voltage level on the (VREF+/VREF-) pin.
-The ADC has a unique feature of being able to operate while the device is in Sleep mode with RC oscillator selection.
+The A/D converter has a unique feature of being able to operate while the device is in Sleep mode with RC oscillator selection.

-The ADC module has six 16-bit registers:
+The A/D module has six 16-bit registers:

-- ADC Control Register 1 (ADCON1)
+- A/D Control Register 1 (ADCON1)

-- ADC Control Register 2 (ADCON2)
+- A/D Control Register 2 (ADCON2)

-- · ADC Control Register 3 (ADCON3)
+- A/D Control Register 3 (ADCON3)

-- · ADC Input Select Register (ADCHS)
+- A/D Input Select Register (ADCHS)

-- · ADC Port Configuration Register (ADPCFG)
+- A/D Port Configuration Register (ADPCFG)

-- · ADC Input Scan Selection Register (ADCSSL)
+- A/D Input Scan Selection Register (ADCSSL)

-The ADCON1, ADCON2 and ADCON3 registers control the operation of the ADC module.
+The ADCON1, ADCON2 and ADCON3 registers control the operation of the A/D module.
 The ADCHS register selects the input channels to be converted.
 The ADPCFG register configures the port pins as analog inputs or as digital I/O. The ADCSSL register selects inputs for scanning.